sparkbox/standard/services/codepen/README.md

 [![Image of CodePen][codepen_logo]][codepen]

-A place to play, inspire, educate and share our love of the front end side of the web.
+A place to play, inspire, educate and share our love of the frontend side of the web.

 Each Sparkbox developer and designer has access to CodePen Pro accounts.
 If you have questions about this, please check with HR.